zencart/documentation/content/user/first_steps/yes_you_need_ssl.md

 Then make sure you can visit your site using your SSL URL without getting server errors.

 And then you can tell Zen Cart to use your new SSL URL.
-See the FAQ below for that part.
+See the defines above, or consult the FAQs below for that part.

 ### Further Related Reading: